orbitalhybridization/CS389_HW5/README.md

 ## Part 1:

-Adhering to guidelines of 50% of ETC keys appearing only 1% of requests & 90% of keys are 10% of requests
+Adhering to the ratios observed in the Memcached workload paper, our implementation created "common keys", which populated 50% of the total key pool and were accessed with a probability of 99% and "rare keys," which took up the other 50% of the total key pool and were accessed with a probability of 1%.

 ### Warm Cache Implementation
 We originally called warm_cache inside of generate, but moved it into baselines.cc to make sure that it was only called once and didn't delay the overall time of testing.